benckx/DCGAN-for-psychonauts/README.md

 * `auto_render_period`: allow to render videos before the training is completed, so you can preview the result and save some disk space (as it quickly produces Gb of images).
 For example, if you pick `60`, every time it has produces enough frames to render 1 minute of video, it will be rendered while the training process continues in parallel.
-    * The resulting video files have suffix '_timecut001.mp4' so they can merged at the end
+    * The resulting video files have suffix `_timecut0001.mp4` so they can merged later
-    * You can use the script `python3 merge_timecuts.py /home/user/Video/folder-with-timecuts` to do that
+    * You can use the following script `python3 merge_timecuts.py /home/user/Video/folder-with-timecuts` to do that

 # Dependencies